cbopp-art/anchor/README.md

 anchor.js
 ======

-This small but might really useful jQuery Plugin brings in an animation to all native section link and smoothly jumps at an element anywhere on your page.
+This small but might really useful[jQuery](http://www.jquery.com) Plugin brings in an animation to all native section link and smoothly jumps at an element anywhere on your page.

 Installation:
 Just include the `anchor.js` and `anchor.init.js` make sure that jQuery is defined.